mogeko/gatsby-remark-plantuml-lite/README.md

 ## Install

 ```
-npm install --save gatsby-remark-plantuml-lite gatsby-transformer-remark
+npm install --save gatsby-remark-plantuml-lite
 ```

 or

 ```
-yarn add gatsby-remark-plantuml-lite gatsby-transformer-remark
+yarn add gatsby-remark-plantuml-lite
 ```

 ## Dependencies

 This plugin depends on:

-- `gatsby-transformer-remark`
+- `gatsby-transformer-remark` or `gatsby-plugin-mdx`

-And it will act as a plugin for `gatsby-transformer-remark`.
+And it will act as a plugin for `gatsby-transformer-remark` / `gatsby-plugin-mdx`.

 **This plugin is implemented using pure TypeScript, using the [Web Server API](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000) officially provided by PlantUML, and does not need to depends on Java and Graphviz locally.**